Fusion Exhaust Gas Analysis

 Where does the RGA fail?

-At m/z 3, He-3, HD, and HT can overlap in ways that make simple peak assignment unreliable.
-At m/z 4 and nearby channels, He-4, D2, DT, and HT-related species create additional ambiguity.
-Standard RGAs often have resolving power in the single digits at these masses.
+At m/z 3, He-3, HD, and T overlap so peak assignment becomes unreliable.
+At m/z 4 and nearby channels, He-4, D2, DT, and HT-related species add ambiguity.
+RGAs often deliver single-digit resolving power at these masses.

 What does BSI's FT-ICR change?

 FT-ICR resolution scales favorably at low mass.
-BSI's compact instrument is designed for resolving power greater than 10,000 at mass 3 and 4, which is exactly where fusion exhaust and fuel-accounting questions become difficult.
+BSI's compact instrument targets R > 10,000 at mass 3 and 4 — exactly where fusion exhaust and fuel-accounting questions become difficult.

 Where does it sit in the diagnostic stack?

-BSI's FT-ICR should be thought of as the high-resolution isotope layer, not as a replacement for every pressure gauge or vacuum monitor.
-It is most relevant when the decision depends on isotope identity, fuel ratio, tritium accountability, helium ash, or D-He3 campaign analysis.
+It is the high-resolution isotope layer, not a replacement for every pressure gauge or vacuum monitor.
+It is most relevant when the decision depends on isotope identity, fuel ratio, tritium accountability, helium ash, or D-3He campaign analysis.

 Who is the buyer inside a fusion program?

-The likely buyer is not a general purchasing office looking for a commodity RGA.
-The fit is a diagnostics engineer, tritium systems lead, fuel-cycle team, or lab manager who already knows that mass 3 and 4 ambiguity is limiting the quality of operational data.
+Not a general purchasing office seeking a commodity RGA.
+The fit is a diagnostics engineer, tritium-systems lead, fuel-cycle team, or lab manager who already knows mass 3 and 4 ambiguity is limiting operational data quality.

 CapabilityQuadrupole RGABSI FT-ICR